cmprkr/cmprkr.github.io/README.md

 A simple chess engine based on simple Probability.

 ## About
-chess-ai is a simple chess AI in JavaScript.

 The primary concern of chess-ai is the decision-making part of the application.
 All functionality outside the scope of the AI are implemented using external libraries:
 - Chessboard GUI: Using the chessboard.js API
 - Game Mechanics: Using the chess.js API